Run1e/AHK-Object-Oriented-GUIs/docs/documentation.rst

   .. data:: RowCount

      Contains the amount of rows.

   .. data:: ColumnCount

      Contains the amount of columns.

   .. data:: SelectedCount

      Contains the amount of selected rows.

   .. data:: ImageList

-     Contains an :class:`GuiBase.ImageList` instance if one is assigned to the listview.
+     Contains an :class:`GuiBase.ImageList` instance if one is assigned to the listview via ``SetImageList``.

   .. function:: Add(Options := "", Fields*)